A pathway to a healthier you

 • depression and/or anxiety

-Identifying workplace bullying is not always straightforward as bullying behaviours can be subtle.
-If you’re unsure if what you’re experiencing is bullying, seek out a trusted colleague or friend, or call us to talk it through about what you can do.
+Identifying bullying is not always straightforward as bullying behaviours can be subtle.
+If you’re unsure if what you’re experiencing is bullying, seek out a trusted colleague, mentor or friend, or call us to talk it through.

 Harmful to us, our patients, our workplaces